stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-proceeded to investigate; and after entering three rooms of medium size and of no significant contents, he came at last to a large oblong apartment whose business-like tanks and tables, furnaces and modern instruments, occasional books and endless shelves of jars and bottles proclaimed it indeed the long-sought laboratory of Charles Ward&mdash;and no doubt of old Joseph Curwen before him.
+proceeded to investigate; and after entering three rooms of medium size and of no significant contents, he came at last to a large oblong apartment whose business-like tanks and tables, furnaces and modern instruments, occasional books and endless shelves of jars and bottles proclaimed it indeed the long-sought laboratory of Charles Ward--and no doubt of old Joseph Curwen before him.

-  After lighting the three lamps which he found filled and ready, Dr. Willett examined the place and all its appurtenances with the keenest interest; noting from the relative quantities of various reagents on the shelves that young Ward&rsquo;s dominant concern must have been with some branch of organic chemistry.
+  After lighting the three lamps which he found filled and ready, Dr. Willett examined the place and all its appurtenances with the keenest interest; noting from the relative quantities of various reagents on the shelves that young Ward's dominant concern must have been with some branch of organic chemistry.
 On the whole, little could be learned from the scientific ensemble, which included a gruesome-looking dissecting table; so that the room was really rather a disappointment.
-Among the books was a tattered old copy of Borellus in black-letter, and it was weirdly interesting to note that Ward had underlined the same passage whose marking had so perturbed good Mr. Merritt at Curwen&rsquo;s farmhouse more than a century and a half before.
-That older copy, of course, must have perished along with the rest of Curwen&rsquo;s occult library in the final raid.
+Among the books was a tattered old copy of Borellus in black-letter, and it was weirdly interesting to note that Ward had underlined the same passage whose marking had so perturbed good Mr. Merritt at Curwen's farmhouse more than a century and a half before.
+That older copy, of course, must have perished along with the rest of Curwen's occult library in the final raid.
 Three archways opened off the laboratory, and these the doctor proceeded to sample in turn.
 From his cursory survey he saw that two led merely to small storerooms; but these he canvassed with care, remarking the piles of coffins in various stages of damage and shuddering violently at two or three of the few coffin-plates he could decipher.
 There was much clothing also stored in these rooms, and several new and tightly nailed boxes which he did not stop to investigate.
-Most interesting of all, perhaps, were some odd bits which he judged to be fragments of old Joseph Curwen&rsquo;s laboratory appliances.
+Most interesting of all, perhaps, were some odd bits which he judged to be fragments of old Joseph Curwen's laboratory appliances.
 These had suffered damage at the hands of the raiders, but were still partly recognisable as the chemical paraphernalia of the Georgian period.